-- A. Before-reading: Look at the picture on this page.
-Have you ever seen fireworks.
-Read the conversation. - 1.
-Read the rubric and the introduction.
+A. Pre-reading: Read the conversation and answer the question.

+- 1. Read the rubric and the introduction.
 Explain that a bonfire is always an outdoor fire, usually made out of unwanted wood and dry leaves. - 2.
-Follow the same procedure for the dialogue in Unit 2, Lesson 1, Ex.
-A. - 3.
-Ask the students to find the answer to the while-reading question and underline it. - A. The Bate family are going to eat hot potatoes.
+Follow the same procedure for the dialogue in Unit 1, Lesson 1, Ex.
+A. - A. The Bate family are going to eat hot potatoes.
 They are going to drink fruit juice.